robert780612/DeepLearner/README.md

 # APTOS 2019 Blindness Detection
 > Team name : DeepLearner

-This Rep. is "Selected Topics in Visual Recognition using Deep Learning" final project.
+This Rep. is "Selected Topics in Visual Recognition using Deep Learning" final project in 2020.

 ## Hardware
 - Ubuntu 18.04 LTS